Radonirinaunimi/neopdf/docs/cli-tutorials.md

     Given that LHAPDF doesn't provide specific attributes to extract the values of $A$ and $\alpha_s$, their values are inferred from the set name.
-The extraction of these values are therefore set dependent and we try to support as many sets as possible while keeping the implementation modular:
+The extraction of these values are therefore set dependent and we try to support as many sets as possible while keeping the implementation modular.
+    The current extraction of these values rely on the following regex:

     ```rust
     // Regexes to extract A from the PDF set name